cshimvin/stuarts-travel-ms1/README.md

 These are the features that have already been implemented on the website.

 #### Navigation
 There is a consistent navigation structure on all website pages which links to Home, Offers, and Contact pages.
-The current page the user is on is displayed in bold.
+The current page the user is on is displayed with a dotted underline.
 This has 2 forms:

 For smaller screens